WebAssembly/spec/interpreter/README.md

 ## S-Expression Syntax

 The implementation consumes a WebAssembly AST given in S-expression syntax.
-Here is an overview of the grammar of types, expressions, functions, and modules, mirroring what's described in the [design doc](https://github.com/WebAssembly/design/blob/master/Semantics.md):
+Here is an overview of the grammar of types, expressions, functions, and modules, mirroring what's described in the [design doc](https://github.com/WebAssembly/design/blob/master/Semantics.md).

+Note: The grammar is shown here for convenience, the definite source is the [specification of the text format](https://webassembly.github.io/spec/text/).
 ```
 value: <int> | <float>
 var: <int> | <name>